plenoptic-org/plenoptic/docs/tutorials/models/Portilla_Simoncelli.md

 :::

 :::{attention}
 This notebook contains many metamers and, while any one synthesis operation does not take too long, all of them combined result in a lengthy notebook.
-Therefore, we have cached the result of most of these syntheses online and only download them for investigation in this notebok.
+Therefore, we have cached the result of most of these syntheses online and only download them for investigation in this notebook.
 :::

 (ps-nb)=